How to Forgive Yourself for Cheating: 7 Steps for Self-Forgiveness

 Whatever your version of self-care looks like, it’s important to ensure that you’re truly immersing yourself in the activity to get the most out of it.

-Step 6: Be Patient
+Step 6: Be Patient With Yourself & Your Partner

-When you’re trying to gain a new perspective or tone down your self-criticism, you have to have patience with yourself.
 Accepting what happened and moving on is a lengthy process that will have its fair share of setbacks.
 All you can do is embrace the journey and learn from it as much as possible.

-Step 7: Create Support Systems
+Step 7: Create Support Systems With People You Trust

 Even if you haven’t told your spouse about cheating, it’s important to have a support system to help you through it.

 This can be a trusted friend or family member.
 Although this might seem like a risky move if you’re trying to keep it from your partner for now, it can also be incredibly helpful.
 Your friends and family know you better than anyone else.
-They care for you and want the best for you.

 Of course, a mental health professional can give you someone to confide in if you’re concerned about being judged by your loved ones.
 They can also help you deal with your feelings of guilt to allow you to confide in your friends and family.